56eo/56eo.github.io/projects/madrid_central.md

 layout: page
 title: false
 ---
-# Air-Pannel
+# Air-Panel
 ## Case study: Madrid-Central
 ----

 ![](https://56eo.github.io/assets/images/Madrid_Central.gif)

-**Air-Pannel** is an efficient Air quality indicator pannel based on satellite and ground sensor data for regional and local managers. **Air-Pannel** displays indicator values with imagery that gives comprehensive data for air quality risk planning to launch and grow successful actionable plans.
+**Air-Panel** is an efficient Air quality indicator panel based on satellite and ground sensor data for regional and local managers. **Air-Panel** displays indicator values with imagery that gives comprehensive data for air quality risk planning to launch and grow successful actionable plans.
 This is a measure of climate change adaption.

 We work in the following case study called **Madrid Central**.